-Senior Officers' contributions are currently at the rate of 15.05% of pensionable salary.
+Senior Officers' contributions are currently at the rate of between 13.78% and 15.05% of pensionable salary, dependent on which scheme the officer sits within.
 (See Police Pension Fund Account and Note 17 for further information on the Police Pension schemes).